pmckenz1/flower_color_phenology/README.md

-# Flower Colors, Geography, and Phenology
+# Flower Colors and Phenology from Community Science Data

-Surveying the breadth of flowering plant observations on iNaturalist with the goal of linking flower colors + geography to phenology.
+This accompanies the following manuscript:

+Notebooks and figure code are primarily located in the `manuscript` directory.

+TODO: clean out old notebooks, add GPT demonstration notebook